agnash/peoples-pixel/README.md

 7: Also open the file arduino/booth_controller/booth_controller.ino in the IDE.
 Use the upload button to load the software onto the Arduino board.

-# Set up Raspberry Pi
+# Set up the Raspberry Pi
 After [installing](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) Raspbian Wheezy ...

 1: Run the command: